lumoe/obsidian-rollover-daily-todos/README.md

 ### 2. Command: Rollover Todos Now

 You can also open your command palette (CMD+P on macOS) and start typing `roll` to find this command.
 No matter where you are in Obsidian, the previous day's todos will get rolled forward.
+There is also a command called `Undo last rollover` which can be run within 2 minutes of a rollover occurring.
+Both commands are potentially destructive, and the default text element undo command (CMD+Z on macOS) didn't work.
+Currently only 1 undo is available for use at the moment.

 ## Requirements